-It’s weird to think that, two decades ago, our CPUs looked like video game cartridges, a move that weirdly feels like a bad memory today, in an era when computers take up less and less room, where many highly-integrated modern computers would never allow a CPU to take up anywhere near that much space.
+It’s weird to think that, a quarter-century ago, our CPUs looked like video game cartridges, a move that weirdly feels like a bad memory today, in an era when computers take up less and less room, where many highly-integrated modern computers would never allow a CPU to take up anywhere near that much space.

 But what’s great about those slotted chips is that, for all their faults, they could be removed and replaced by an end user.

 Our move towards highly integrated, ever-smaller devices is, of course, a double-edged sword.
 On the one hand, moving to technologies that solder chips directly onto the board has been a real kick in the pants for speed and size.
 On the other hand, as chip sizes shrink as new techniques get used, the upgrade paths that we once had, both on mobile and in some desktop forms, become less clear.

 The rise of the mini PC, as highlighted by the Intel NUC and the Mac Mini, has made it so that people are much more likely to replace an entire machine rather than go through the trouble of upgrading a processor, as an example.